b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 But when it comes to testing the full API stack locally with an API client, we have to squint at stack traces crammed into a log file 🤮.
 So let's take things a step further.

-Now that we have 🤵Alfred we can tell him to drop the formalities when its just between us and give detailed information in dev testing.
+Now that we have 🤵🏼‍♂️Alfred we can tell him to drop the formalities when its just between us and give detailed information in dev testing.
 ```php
 } catch (\Throwable $e) {
     $response = [...